 Now we see the whole process chain:

-However it's pretty long chain with possible disadvantages that such chains might have.
+However, it’s a pretty long chain with possible disadvantages that such chains might have.

 How it all works in Kubernetes